TacoTM/Competitive-Team-Website---MaterializeCSS/README.md

 # TeamOrgWebsiteNoCMS
-Basic HTML/CSS layout of a team website using MaterializeCSS
+Basic HTML/CSS layout of a team website using MaterializeCSS.